-“Art at the Llama Farm” is a new day camp experience located at Walnut Ridge Llama Farm only minutes from Greeneville and Jonesborough Tennessee.
+“Art at the Llama Farm” is a day camp experience located at Walnut Ridge Llama Farm only minutes from Greeneville and Jonesborough Tennessee.
 The llama farm offers a summer day camp unlike any other in East Tennessee.
-It provides your children the opportunity to discover a world where life takes place in harmony with nature.
+It provides children the opportunity to discover a world where life takes place in harmony with nature.
+We now have the Lazy Llama Campground where couples, individuals, parents or grandparents of children can camp during the art day camp.
+We also have a camper called the "Llama Chalet Camper" for rent that sleeps 4 people.
 Children are allowed to enjoy and learn through fiber arts and crafts while surrounded by the tranquility of llamas.
-The 19 acre llama farm is the ideal setting for such a unique art and farm experience.
+The 25 acre llama farm & campground is the ideal setting for such a unique art and farm experience.
 Children do not have to be “artistic” to attend the camp.
-This engaging environment will help children discover their own abilities and creativity through art and farm activities.
-Boys and girls alike will experience learning like they’ve never known before.
+This engaging environment will help children and adults discover their own abilities and creativity through art and farm activities.
 They will enjoy the lost art of fiber and interact with one of the world’s most gentle creatures, llamas.

 During the sessions the students will be involved in activities such as: